Elevation: 7,292 ft

 The following route description and photos are from the late Michael Darcy of CDA.

-Once on the east slopes work your way up the boulder field.
-About 100′ from the summit you will encounter some flat sloping rock slabs which present the only Class 3 section.
-Once ascended, you simply have some ridge top boulders to pick your way through to the top.
-Your time from trailhead to summit will probably fall in the 2 to 2.5 hour range with an elevation gain of approximately 2,400 feet.
+Once on the East Slopes, work your way up the boulder field.
+About 100 vertical feet from the summit, you will encounter some flat-sloping rock slabs which present the only Class 3 section.
+Once ascended, you simply have some ridge top boulders to pick your way through to reach the top.
+Your time from trailhead to summit will probably fall in the 2.0-2.5 hour range with an elevation gain of approximately 2,400 feet.
 The highest point on Harrison Peak is surrounded by a lot of air.
 Dig deep into the suitcase of courage and crawl up on your hands and knees if you so desire.
 It is best, however, to get on your stomach and inch your way up.

 encounter the rock slabs that cross the trail.

 3. `100 Hikes in the Inland Northwest’ by Rich Landers is the choice for a resource book.
 A 2nd edition has recently been published.